Community Events Guidebook

 - In some cases a conditional permit may be granted if all materials have not yet been received.

 Revocation of permit

-- A Community Event Permit may be revoked before or during an event at the discretion of the City Manager or designee, the Manager of Events Administration or Senior Safety officer onsite when the health or safety of the public is threatened by an emergency, disorder or other unforeseen condition that has arisen.
+- A Community Event Permit may be revoked before or during an event at the discretion of the City Manager or designee, the Director of Community Events or Senior Safety officer onsite when the health or safety of the public is threatened by an emergency, disorder or other unforeseen condition that has arisen.

 - If a Community Event Permit is revoked, the event must be cancelled and activities must be terminated immediately.

 - No refunds of fees paid prior to event will be refunded.
 Events will be responsible for paying fees on any services incurred.

 All appeals must be presented in writing to the City Manager and he/she will respond within 5 working days.